DEFADAS

 Publications:

-• Juan Carlos Ruiz, David de Andrés, Luis-J. Saiz-Adalid y Joaquín Gracia-Morán, “Tolerancia a fallos múltiples en redes convolucionales en coma flotante de 16 bits utilizando códigos correctores de errores”, VIII Jornadas de Computación Empotrada y Reconfigurable (JCER2024), Jornadas SARTECO, pp. 823-832, Junio 2024.
+- Juan Carlos Ruiz, David de Andrés, Luis-J. Saiz-Adalid y Joaquín Gracia-Morán, “Tolerancia a fallos múltiples en redes convolucionales en coma flotante de 16 bits utilizando códigos correctores de errores”, VIII Jornadas de Computación Empotrada y Reconfigurable (JCER2024), Jornadas SARTECO, pp. 823-832, June 2024.

-• J. Gracia-Morán, L.J.
-Saiz-Adalid, J. C. Ruiz-García, D. de Andrés Martínez, “Estudio de la confiabilidad de una red neuronal convolucional cuantizada”, VIII Jornadas de Computación Empotrada y Reconfigurable (JCER2024), Jornadas SARTECO, pp. 925-931, Junio 2024.
+- J. Gracia-Morán, L.J.
+Saiz-Adalid, J. C. Ruiz-García, D. de Andrés Martínez, “Estudio de la confiabilidad de una red neuronal convolucional cuantizada”, VIII Jornadas de Computación Empotrada y Reconfigurable (JCER2024), Jornadas SARTECO, pp. 925-931, June 2024.

 Tools and models: